Compare the Best CRM Software (156 Vendors)

 Customer relationship management (CRM) software is a tool designed to help companies keep track of their relationships, manage sales and marketing processes, and deliver more efficient service.
-It functions as both a database and a productivity tool, providing a repository for contact/interaction data and workflow automations that help improve efficiency.
+A CRM functions as both a database and a productivity tool, providing a repository for customer contact and interaction data and workflow automations that help improve efficiency.

 With such mission-critical functionality, it’s no wonder CRM has become one of the most widely-adopted solutions in business IT.
-According to Gartner’s most recent estimates, the global CRM market hit $26.3 billion in 2015, up 12.3 percent from the previous year.
-Thanks to a wave of cloud and mobile innovation, this broad, diverse category has expanded far beyond sales into other job functions and industries like retail, real estate, and nonprofit.
+Current adoption rates of CRM software hover around 60 percent for all business sizes, with another 20 percent hoping to adopt the technology within the next 12 months.
+Thanks to a wave of cloud and mobile innovation, this broad category has expanded far beyond sales into other job functions and industries like financial services, real estate, and nonprofit.